-- Information on assessments and care plans that family members are having from other organisations is routinely identified and shared between partner agencies as appropriate.
+- Information on the assessments and care plans that family members are receiving from other organisations is routinely identified and shared between partner agencies as appropriate.
 Where possible and appropriate, assessments are coordinated or combined.

 - Proportionate assessments are undertaken in a way that is most appropriate to each family.